Cortrah/GraphQL-Notes/README.md

 The syntax is a query language using the best part of js, json

-That is it looks like json, until it doesn't, but pretty elegant
+That is it looks like json, until it doesn't, pretty elegant

 A visual/aural dictionary of terms on mouseover of a good example query.
 Go through each term in the spec